 With the advent of video technology and a new generation of filmmakers and audiences who grew up on television documentaries, documentary filmmaking has seen a resurgence in popularity.

-Who Produces Them and Why?
+Who Produces Documentaries and Why?

 Filmmakers often produce a documentary because they want to entertain, teach, persuade or affect social change.

-Non-profit groups also use documentaries to educate the public and raise awareness about social, political, or economic issues.
+Non-profit groups also use documentaries to educate the public and raise awareness about social, political or economic issues.
 People enjoy watching documentaries for entertainment and education.

 Nature

 A nature documentary often shows footage from unique places.
-For example, there may be footage from someone hiking in a remote area of the Pacific Ocean, Glacier Bay, or Antarctica.
+For example, there may be footage from someone hiking in a remote area of the Pacific Ocean, Glacier Bay or Antarctica.

 Our Planet

-‘Our Planet’ is an Emmy award-winning Netflix original documentary that looks into natural wonders.
+Our Planet is an Emmy award-winning Netflix original documentary that looks into natural wonders.
 The documentary also explores wildlife species and the factors that threaten their existence.

 Political documentaries aim to inform viewers about the impacts of political decisions on their society.
 They may explore how a political decision affects different people within a geographic area.